-It’s less straightforward to determine whether a non-green card holder — international students and expats on work visas — is a resident.
+It’s less straightforward to determine whether a non-green card holder — such as an international student or an expats with a work visa — is a resident alien.
 According to the IRS, to qualify as a resident alien, you must be physically in the U.S. for at least:

 - 31 days during the current year, and

 - 183 days during the three-year period that includes the current year and the two years immediately before that, counting: